 A murder conviction can be sealed from the defendant’s record ten (10) years after the case closes as long as the victim was an adult.
 If the victim was a child, then murder charges can never be sealed.

-The statute of limitations for the prosecution to bring an attempt murder charge is usually three (3) years.
+The statute of limitations for the prosecution to bring an attempted murder charge is usually three (3) years.
 But the time limit is extended to five (5) years if the police report was filed within the first three (3) years.

 There is a three (3) year statute of limitations for the prosecution to bring the following homicide charges: